cesar-douady/open-lmake/doc/src/config.md

 ### `backends.local.tmp` : Dynamic (`0`)

-This is the disk size in the temporary directory necessary for jobs.
+This is the disk size in the temporary dir necessary for jobs.
 It can be specified as a number or a string representing a number followed by a standard suffix such as `k`,  `M` or `G`.
 Internally, the granularity is forced to MB.